gustycooper/gustycooper.github.io/mydoc/mydoc_1_algorithms.md

 ## Algorithm Introduction ([Eck 3.2](http://math.hws.edu/javanotes/c3/s2.html))

 An **algorithm** is a sequence of steps that solves a problem.
 For the purposes of our definition, an **algorithm** has to *terminate*.
-Adding the termination clause makes perfect sences because if an algorithm does not terminate, it cannot solve a problem.
+Adding the termination clause makes perfect sense because if an algorithm does not terminate, it cannot solve a problem.
 The following are a sequence of steps that solves a problem.
 We typically create the problem specification first, and then create the algorithm; however, for this example, we create the algorithm first.
 See if you can determine the problem.

 1. Pour water into a cup that is safe for microwave use.
 2. Place the cup of water in a microwave.